strmlineapp-ux/agileflow/src/docs/design-system.md

 - **Multi-Theme Support**: The application supports multiple themes (`light`, `dark`, `high-visibility`, `firebase`), which are defined in `src/app/globals.css`.
 This allows users to choose their preferred visual mode.
 - **Primary Button Gradient**: Primary buttons have a special gradient effect on hover, which is unique to each theme.
 This provides a subtle but polished visual feedback for key actions.
+- **Text-based Button Hover**: For text-based buttons (like those on the login page), the hover and focus state is indicated *only* by the text color changing to the primary theme color.
+No background color is applied.
+- **Global Focus Style**: All interactive elements (buttons, inputs, checkboxes, etc.) now share a consistent focus indicator.
+When an element is focused via keyboard navigation, a subtle, `1px` ring with 50% opacity appears directly on its border (`focus-visible:ring-1 focus-visible:ring-ring/50`).
+This provides a clean, minimal, and non-intrusive focus indicator that aligns with the app's elegant aesthetic.

 ### User Notifications